pforret/jekyll.forret.com/_posts/2004/2004-10-31-more-is-better-the-quintuple-neck-guitar.md

 ![](https://i.pinimg.com/originals/75/a3/b8/75a3b837ea8c9cc75ee24be00f21f273.jpg)

-> Today, triple neck guitars are still rare, because they&#8217;re huge, heavy, expensive and utterly pointless.
-They&#8217;re an obscene symbol of self-indulgence, like Missy Elliot&#8217;s Lamborghini bed, or Snoop&#8217;s jewel-encrusted crunk cup.
+> Today, triple neck guitars are still rare, because they're huge, heavy, expensive and utterly pointless.
+They're an obscene symbol of self-indulgence, like Missy Elliot's Lamborghini bed, or Snoop's jewel-encrusted crunk cup.
 > (from: [Engadget](http://www.engadget.com/entry/5955275649663618))

 King of the hill: the quintuple-neck guitar, used by Cheap Trick's Rick Nielsen.
 That is: 36 strings (4 guitars and a 12 string).
 Respect!